Small-Bodies-Node/catch-analysis-tools/README.md

 ### DWD's changes:

 - Added terraform configuration.
 For now, we are depending on my local machine for state-files.
 - Moved docker stuff to just two files in the root dir: Dockerfile and docker-compose.yml.
-We'll worry about different deployments later
+We'll worry about different deployments later.
 - To run the app locally, use `docker-compose up`
 - To deploy to AWS:
   - Don't do this for now -- rely on DWD to do it -- this is just FYI